 Therefore, to mitigate the risk of legal issues, and catch potential problems before it is crucial to stay on top of the legal side of things and review your HR policies regularly to ensure everything is up to date and compliant with your local, state, and federal regulations.

 Conducting HR compliance audits gives you a competitive advantage.
 After all, a detailed look into all your current practices and processes would help your business determine if they are legal as well as effective.

 On top of steering clear of any potential legal issues, after an HR compliance audit, you'll be able to pinpoint holes or areas where your business can be more reliable and complete.
-For example, as you are auditing for compliance, if find out your company has a really hard time with tracking required documentation for your employees, you may want to invest in software or a system to manage all of that.
+As you are auditing for compliance for example, if find out your company has a really hard time with tracking required documentation for your employees, you may want to invest in software or a system to manage all of that.

 Or perhaps you see different ways you could attract and retain top talent by building out better HR hiring processes as well as compensation packages.
 This is why frequent human resources compliance audits are necessary for businesses.

 Here's To More HR Compliance Audits

 As important as HR compliance audits are, many companies fail to conduct them on a regular basis, and occasionally end up in the news and risk costly lawsuits in the future because of it.
 This happens to SMBs as well as some of the biggest companies out there today.

 They are also great indicators of how employee satisfaction is, and whether your HR policies and procedures or helping or hindering your company from reaching its business goals.